Xabierland/MTProxy/README.md

 this mode on client side.

 ## Systemd example configuration

-1. Create systemd service file (it's standard path for the most Linux distros, but you should check it before):
+1. Create systemd service file (it's standard path for the most Linux distros, but you should check it before `man systemd.unit`):
 ```bash
 nano /etc/systemd/system/MTProxy.service
 ```